google/WebFundamentals/src/content/en/fundamentals/accessibility/a11y-for-teams.md

 Here are a few simple suggestions to follow when designing accessible labels:

-- Be succinct - it can be tedious to listen to long descriptions.
+- Be succinct - It can be tedious to listen to long descriptions.
 - Try not to include control type or state - If the control is coded properly then a screen reader will announce this automatically.
-- Focus on action verbs - "search" not "magnifying glass".
+- Focus on action verbs - Use "search" not "magnifying glass".

 ![A design comp with controls marked with their accessible labels.](imgs/labels.jpg)